mmeiburg/unityPoolboy/README.md

 ### PoolSettings

 To populate the pool at the start of your game with some preconfigured prefabs you can use the `PoolSettings` to do so.
-You can create them with [Tools->Pool->Create Pool Settings] If you dont have `PoolSettings` you get a Warning, but the pool does work anyway.
+You can create them with [Tools->Pool->Create Pool Settings] If you don't have `PoolSettings` you get a Warning, but the pool does work anyway.

 ## Conclusion